danielcmarques/danielcmarques.github.io/_portfolio/csol520.md

 * _[Target Corporation: A business risk model based on the 2013 data breach](http://danielcmarques.github.io/files/coursework/csol520/Assignment.CSOL520.Business_Risk_Model.Daniel_Cordeiro_Marques.pdf)_

 **Note:** This paper was developed for educational purposes only, based exclusively on publicly available information.
-It does not reflect the company's opinions, needs, or objectives.{: .notice}
+It does not reflect the company's opinions, needs, or objectives.
+{: .notice}

 ### Conceptual Security Architecture: The Architect's View
 The architect leverages the contextual layer requirements in the conceptual layer to develop the security architecture’s directions and attributes.
 This layer defines what the architecture is trying to protect, and the associated risks; the control objectives, and why is it essential to preserve those attributes; how the security approach translates to strategies aligned with business requirements; who will be involved in protecting the assets; the conceptual boundaries and relationships, and where security will be applied; and the time-related performance targets for security attributes, such as lifetimes and deadlines.
 With the security strategy established, designers can define security architecture’s logical abstraction and identify the elements that support the plan.